Skip to content

 How?
 When?

 It’s easy to change your TV Licence address online.
-If you have a broadband / cable TV subscription, you may be able to take it with you to your new home.
+If you have a broadband / cable TV subscription, you may be able to take it with you when moving home.
 Bear in mind that if your provider can’t service your new address, you could face an early disconnection fee.
 Remember to update your address with your mobile phone provider as well.
 You can move your TV Licence up to three months before you move.
 And it’s a good idea to contact your broadband provider as soon as possible.
 Some providers ask that you give them at least 30 days’ notice if you have specific dates in mind for your new install appointment.

 Banking, credit cards and HMRC